-- In response to the last point, this was acted upon in completing the audit plan for 2006/07, 2007/08 and 2008/09.
+- In response to the last point, this was acted upon in completing the audit plan for 2006/07 and 2007/08.
 In particular, to take account of the risk management framework, governance assurance framework, the LAA/LSP and Disaster Planning, etc. Internal audit now allow time and resources in the plan to cover and support these wider issues. - With responsibility for overseeing the function and role of internal audit, the Audit Committee is effectively part of the system of internal audit. - During 2006/07, a measurement of the effectiveness of the Audit Committee was undertaken using CIPFA's self-assessment checklist.
-This confirmed that except for 2 points, the Committee was operating effectively.
-These have since been addressed.
+This confirmed that except for 2 points, the Committee was operating effectively. - The review highlighted that audit satisfaction questionnaires from managers were not routinely used.